aodin/adopt/README.md

 ### Robot

 The database is populated by an automated Go process.
+Install the robot with:

+    go get -u github.com/aodin/adopt/robot

-To run the robot, including any tests or commands, first create a `local_settings.json` file in the `robot` sub-directory with valid database credentials.
+To run the robot, including any tests or commands, create a `local_settings.json` file in the `robot` sub-directory with valid database credentials.
 An example:

 ```json
 {